Template Inheritance and Reusability

 {/block}

-Now, when rendering the child template, the loop is going to use the block defined in the child template child.Latte instead of the one defined in the base one parent.Latte; the executed template is then equivalent to the following one:
+Now, when rendering the child template, the loop will use the block defined in the child template child.Latte instead of the one defined in parent.Latte; the executed template is then equivalent to the following:

 {foreach $posts as $post}